junklessrecipes/junklessrecipes.github.io/README.md

-# junklessrecipes.github.io
+# Junkless Recipes

-The website where junkless recipes will be.
+A website where you can find recipes, free of charge, without bloat, ads, trackers and the like.
+Like [https://recipeasly.com/](Recipeasly), but I won't back down.